bilo1967/reBooth/README.md

 [pippo@localhost ~]$ node node_modules/peer/bin/peerjs --port 9000 --key peerjs --path / --proxied
 Started PeerServer on ::, port: 9000, path: / (v.
 0.6.1)
 ```
 Now we need to configure an apache virtual host.
 This is our /etc/apache2/sites-available/mypeerjs.host.tld-le-ssl.conf file, enabling a virtual host for mypeerjs.host.tld on our web server.
-We have a valid SSL certificate obtained via letsencrypt.
+We also have a valid SSL certificate obtained via letsencrypt.
 ```apache
 <IfModule mod_ssl.c>
 <VirtualHost *:443>